pbstark/Repro-s159-f19/syllabus18.md

 What would be the most natural "as-if" randomization to use in analyzing the data to address the hypotheses you formulated, if you were to consider the study to be a natural experiment?
 What are the controls?
 Is the experiment blind?
 Double-blind?
+(If you are unfamiliar with the notions of confounding, natural experiments, controls, blinding, etc., see the relevant chapters of [SticiGui](https://www.stat.berkeley.edu/~stark/SticiGui/Text/toc.htm))

 1. Read Karp et al. (2015) and look at the data they provided in Data Dryad.
 Which figures and tables in the paper could, in principle, be reproduced from the data they provide?